Easy Come, Easy Go? Examining the Perceptions and Learning Effects of LLM-based Chatbot in the Context of Search-as-Learning: MCQ GENERATION

 \section{MCQ GENERATION}

 Multiple-choice questions (MCQs) were developed to evaluate the learning outcomes of the experiment participants.
-A total of 27 questions were created, with 9 questions for each module, consisting of 3 questions from each of the selected taxonomy (Appendix A) categories.
-Most of the questions were designed to cover each subject's learning objectives (LO).
-According to previous studies, generating MCQs through large language models (LLMs) is preferable due to its time and cost efficiency, similar quality of results, and alignment with Bloom's taxonomy; therefore, the process was conducted using ChatGPT-4o~\cite{openai2024gpt4o}.
+A total of 27 questions were created, with 9 questions for each STEM module, consisting of 3 questions from each of the selected taxonomy categories.
+These questions were designed to cover each module's learning objectives (LO).
+According to previous studies~\cite{elkins2024teachers,doughty2024comparative}, generating MCQs through large language models (LLMs) is preferable due to its time and cost efficiency, quality comparable to human-generated items, and alignment with Bloom's taxonomy; therefore, the MCQs were generated using ChatGPT-4o~\cite{chatgpt4o}.